Ground broken for Susquehanna Township town center

-SUSQUEHANNA TOWNSHIP, Pa.
-(WHTM) — A groundbreaking new town center will mean more dining, shopping, and housing in the area.
+HARRISBURG, Pa.
+(WHTM) — A new town center will mean more dining, shopping, and housing in Susquehanna Township.

-The Susquehanna Union Green is a $150 million project looking to be built on the corner of Linglestown Road and Progress Avenue.
+The Susquehanna Union Green is a $150 million project proposed for the corner of Linglestown Road and Progress Avenue.

 The project was in development for five years.
-Tuesday was a milestone day as dozens of state and local officials showed up for the official groundbreaking on the 58-acre site.
+Tuesday was a milestone day as dozens of state and local officials showed up for an official groundbreaking on the 58-acre site.

 There will be restaurants, shops, 40 single-family homes, a senior living community, a hotel, and a 17-acre green space.